Heineken World Bottle (WOBO): Structures

 Only few WOBO structures exist.
 Two were located on the Heineken estate in Noordwijk.
 The first was a small shed which had a corrugated iron roof and timber supports where the builder could not work out how to resolve the junction between necks and bases running in the same direction.
 This shed has since been removed.
 Later, a timber double garage was renovated with WOBO siding.

 In 1975, author Martin Pawley dedicated a chapter to the World Bottle in his book Garbage housing.
-When Alfred Heineken heard about this, plans were made to construct a complete building with the bottles at Eindhoven University of Technology, however, Alfred Heineken and the governing body of the university did not reach an agreement.
+When Alfred Heineken heard about this, plans were made to construct a complete building with the bottles at Eindhoven University of Technology, however, Alfred Heineken and the governing body of the university did not reach an agreement, and the plan was cancelled.

 Rinus van den Berg, a Dutch industrial & architectural designer, designed several buildings while working with John Habraken in the 1970s.

 There is also a wall made of WOBO at Heineken Experience in Amsterdam.

 Display in museums

 In 2013, the World Bottle appeared in an exhibition called Adhocracy, which was shown in the New Museum in New York and was moved to LimeWharf in London.

-There is a World Bottle on display in the Victoria and Albert Museum in London.
+There is a World Bottle on display in the Victoria and Albert Museum in London, and in Het Nieuwe Instituut in Rotterdam.

+Spirit of Heineken

+In 2019, the Heineken company gave out 1000 original WOBO 50cl bottles to special relations of the company and family in their 'Spirit of Heineken' project.